Jamiewarb/myconf/readme.md

 This repo contains all of my configuration files.
 Credit to [StreakyCoba](https://news.ycombinator.com/item?id=11071754)

+It does not contain any credentials, keys or sensitive data.

+Remember to copy this over manually before wiping a machine!!

+> Don't forget to copy all sensitive data over to a new machine!!

 ## Set up from scratch:

     git init --bare $HOME/.myconf